Royal Society: 19th century

-In 1850 the Society accepted the responsibility of administering a government grant-in-aid of scientific research of £1,000 per year; this was supplemented in the financial year 1876/1877 by a Government Fund of £4,000 per year, with the Society acting as the administering body of these funds, distributing grants to scientists.
+In 1850 the society accepted the responsibility of administering a government grant-in-aid of scientific research of £1,000 per year; this was supplemented in the financial year 1876/1877 by a Government Fund of £4,000 per year, with the society acting as the administering body of these funds, distributing grants to scientists.
 The Government Fund came to an end after a period of five years, after which the Government Grant was increased to £4,000 a year in total.
 This grant has now grown to over £47 million, some £37 million of which is to support around 370 fellowships and professorships.

-By 1852, the congestion at Somerset House had increased thanks to the growing number of Fellows.
+By 1852, the congestion at Somerset House had increased due to the growing number of Fellows.
 Therefore, the Library Committee asked the Council to petition Her Majesty's Government to find new facilities, with the advice being to bring all the scientific societies, such as the Linnean and Geological societies, under one roof.
 In August 1866, the government announced their intention to refurbish Burlington House and move the Royal Academy and other societies there.
 The Academy moved in 1867, while other societies joined when their facilities were built.
 The Royal Society moved there in 1873, taking up residence in the East Wing.
 The top floor was used as accommodation for the Assistant Secretary, while the library was scattered over every room and the old caretaker's apartment was converted into offices.
 One flaw was the lack of space for the office staff, which was then approximately eighty.

 20th century

 On 22 March 1945, the first female Fellows were elected to the Royal Society.
 This followed a statutory amendment in 1944 that read "Nothing herein contained shall render women ineligible as candidates", and was contained in Chapter 1 of Statute 1.
 Because of the difficulty of co-ordinating all the Fellows during the Second World War, a ballot on making the change was conducted via the post, with 336 Fellows supporting the change and 37 opposing.
 Following approval by the Council, Marjory Stephenson and Kathleen Lonsdale were elected as the first female Fellows.

 In 1947, Mary Cartwright became the first female mathematician elected to be a Fellow of the Royal Society.
 Cartwright was also the first woman to serve on the Council of the Royal Society.

-Due to overcrowding at Burlington House, the Society moved to Carlton House Terrace in 1967.
+Due to overcrowding at Burlington House, the society moved to Carlton House Terrace in 1967.